Peace44/PrimeOrbit/README.md

 ### Thanks for Checking Out PrimeOrbit!

 Please let me know if you have any feedback or if you’d like to suggest new features.
-Happy prime-checking!
+Happy prime-checking and prime factor decomposition!